 — Chapter 4 —

 So giving what has been discussed in chapter 3, I will address some further evidence below in dealing with the Deuteronomy and Psalms as prime material and examples to which further support the hypothesis presented by Freud.
-Here we find that verses such as Deuteronomy 4:11 are very compelling if not telling in their descriptions of the GOD in question and what this deity is being associated to.
-Psalms even goes as far as to describe the event and object in itself as Yahweh himself..
-Hence we have both the interesting description of GOD not only in control or behind what is being described, but as what is being described..
+Here we find that verses such as Deuteronomy 4:11 are very compelling if not telling in their descriptions of the GOD in question and what this deity is being associated with.
+The Psalms even goes as far as to describe the event and object in itself as Yahweh himself.
+Hence we have both the interesting description of GOD not only in control or behind what is being described, but as what is being described.
 This is unusual since most cases deities only deal with the idea of them controlling a phenomenon rather than being both the phenomenon and object of worship.
 This will become more clear when comparing Deuteronomy, Exodus, Psalms, or even Daniel 7.
-Thus in a brief look at the descriptions we find in the Deuteronomy and Exodus, I have examined the possible and likely volcanic link in dealing with the Thera Eruption.
-Now the Deuteronomy was not written in the same time period as Exodus, but it’s likely either referring back to it, or describing more recent events and activity in comparison.
-Though the latter is most likely, And whatever that case may be, it’s very consistent in description of natural Volcanic phenomenon :
+Thus in a brief look at the descriptions, we find in the Deuteronomy and Exodus, I have examined the possible and likely volcanic link in dealing with the Thera Eruption.
+Now the Deuteronomy was not written in the same time period as Exodus, but it’s likely either referring back to it or describing more recent events and activity in comparison.
+Though the latter is most likely, And whatever that case may be, it’s very consistent in the description of natural Volcanic phenomenon :

 9 But take care and watch yourselves closely, so as neither to forget the things that your eyes have seen nor to let them slip from your mind all the days of your life; make them known to your children and your children’s children— 10 how you once stood before the Lord your God at Horeb, when the Lord said to me, “Assemble the people for me, and I will let them hear my words, so that they may learn to fear me as long as they live on the earth, and may teach their children so”; 11 you approached and stood at the foot of the mountain while the mountain was blazing up to the very heavens, shrouded in dark clouds.
 12 Then the Lord spoke to you out of the fire.
 You heard the sound of words but saw no form; there was only a voice.